Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Introduction

-We show in this paper that the answer is no. Nevertheless one proves that a slight modification converges in $\mathfrak{h}_\R^*/\R\delta$ to the space-time Brownian motion $B^{(\mu)}$ conditioned to remain in the affine cone $C_{\mbox{aff}} $.
-Actually it will be enough for us to work in the space $V=\mathfrak{h}_\R^*/\R\delta$, so our paths and transforms will be defined on $V$.
+We show in this paper that this is not the case, but a slight modification does converge in $V/\R\delta$ to a space-time Brownian motion conditioned to remain in the affine cone $C_{\mbox{aff}} $.
+It will be enough for us to work in the space $V/\R\delta$, so we will use a space $V$ without $\delta$.

-We call the sequence $\{\xi_k(t), k\in \N\}$, defined above, the affine string parameters, by analogy with the string parameters in the Littelmann model because, for integral paths, they are the string parameters of the element corresponding in the highest weight crystal (see Kashiwara \cite{kash93}, Littelmann \cite{littel2}).
-Likewise, we call $\xi_k(\infty), k \in \N,$ the Verma affine string parameters, by analogy with the string parameters of the crystal $B(\infty)$ of Kashiwara \cite{kash93} associated with the Verma module of highest weight $0$.
+We call the sequence $\{\xi_k(t), k\in \N\}$ defined in (\ref{qusi}) the affine string parameters by analogy with the string parameters in the Littelmann model.
+For integral paths, they are the string parameters of the corresponding element in the highest weight crystal (see Kashiwara \cite{kash93}, Littelmann \cite{littel2}).
+Likewise, we call $\xi_k(\infty), k \in \N,$ the Verma affine string parameters, by analogy with the string parameters of the crystal $B(\infty)$ of Kashiwara associated with the Verma module of highest weight $0$.
+The fact that we are able to study the affine string parameters from the Verma ones is reminiscent of the fact that the highest weight crystals are obtained from $B(\infty)$.

-{\bf 1.5.} The paper is organized as follows.
-As said before the process $Z$ is the space component of the time inverse of the space time process $A^{(\mu)}$.
-Dealing with the two dimensional process $A^{(\mu)}$ linearizes the situation and so is easier.
-So we first study it in Section 2, by using approximations by processes in dihedral cones.

-In Section \ref{Pitmandihedral} one recalls the Pitman representation theorem for a planar Brownian motion in a dihedral cone and gives a precise description of the law of their string and Verma string parameters.
-One studies their asymptotic behaviour in Section \ref{DihtoAff} and obtains a description of the Verma affine string parameters $\xi(\infty)$ of the space-time Brownian motion $B^{(\mu)} $.
-In Section \ref{AffineVerma} one proves that the series $\sum_{k=0}^n (-1)^k\xi_k(\infty)$ converges up to a correcting term.
-In Section \ref{HWP} one shows the almost sure convergence of (\ref{ser}) and identifies the limit.
-One obtains in Section \ref{LP} a representation theorem for the conditioned space-time Brownian motion by applying at last a L\'evy transform to the iterates of Pitman's ones.
-In Section \ref{SomeLaws} one makes some comments on the distributions of the first string parameter $\xi_1(\infty)$ of the space-time Brownian motion and of its affine Verma weight.

-In Section \ref{results} one proves the main result of the paper on the Brownian motion in the interval.
-As mentioned we only use probabilistic notions and arguments up to this point.

-In Section \ref{affine}, we now consider the affine Lie algebra $A_1^{(1)}$ and show how our results are related to its highest weight representations.
-First we show that the conditional law of the Brownian motion is a Duistermaat Heckman measure for a circle action, describing the semiclassical behaviour of the weights of the representation its highest weight is large.
-Secondly, we show that the L\'evy correction term also occurs in the behaviour of the elements of large weight of the Kashiwara crystal $B(\infty)$.

-Section \ref{CBM} is an appendix where we define rigoursosly the conditioned Brownian motion in the interval $[0,1]$ and the conditioned space-time Brownian motion in the affine Weyl chamber $C_{\mbox{aff}} $.
-We prove in Theorem \ref{bigthm2} that the first one is equal in law, up to a time inversion, to the space component of the second one.